Michael C. Jainchill

-His experience ranges from his representation of former NBA star Manute Bol, who was almost killed while a passenger in a taxi cab operated by an intoxicated taxi driver, (that case was settled in 2007 for $1.2 million) to his representation of Ray Guillimette, one of the foremost Elvis Presley "tribute artists", now known as "The Bionic Elvis."
+Michael’s experience ranges from his representation of former NBA star Manute Bol, who was almost killed while a passenger in a taxi cab operated by an intoxicated taxi driver, (that case was settled in 2007 for $1.2 million) to his representation of Ray Guillimette, one of the foremost Elvis Presley “tribute artists”, now known as “The Bionic Elvis.”
 Ray suffered an above-the-knee amputation of his left leg from a crash caused by a drunk driver.
-He has also been retained to represent the Estate of the University of Connecticut co-ed, Carlee Wines, who was struck and killed by a hit and run driver on the UConn campus in January of 2007.
-He recently settled a motor vehicle case involving traumatic brain injury for $11million.
+Additionally, he recently settled a motor vehicle accident case involving traumatic brain injury for $11 million.

 In addition to getting adequate compensation for the damages suffered by his clients, Michael has sought to use the law to improve the lives of those in our community.
 He was instrumental in the creation of the Mark Tsvok Rehabilitation Care Center at the Connecticut Children’s Medical Center in Hartford, as a tribute to an exceptional young man who died tragically after injuries sustained in a motor vehicle accident in 2004, and also in maintaining a speakers program at Mark Tsvok’s high school in West Hartford.